Limited Company or Self-Employed? What's the Difference?

 Tax responsibility as a limited company

-• As a limited company you have to pay 19% corporation tax on your profits and company directors pay their own income tax on the salary they draw from the company.
+- Limited companies pay corporation tax at ‘small profits rate’ or main rate; company directors pay their own income tax on the salary they draw from the company.

-• This will reduce your PAYE tax liability and your National Insurance Contributions, and you can still pay yourself additional sums in the form of dividends, which do not attract National Insurance.
-This will leave you with more of your hard-earned money.
+- This will reduce your PAYE tax liability and National Insurance Contributions, and you can still pay yourself additional sums in the form of dividends, which do not attract national insurance.

 Are you self-employed if you are a limited company?

 Both distinctions are indeed quite different, but if you set up a limited company, you are still technically classified as self-employed in terms of the structure of your working status.
-Sole trader is an easy way to set up compared to the limited company.
+A sole trader is an easy way to set up compared to a limited company.

 Deciding to set up a limited company goes far beyond accounting software or coming up with a name.
 If you have a new business idea and have not yet formed a limited company, you should begin by deciding what structure you would like your new venture to take: do you want to start a limited company or do you want to start up a partnership?